5 Essential Estate Planning Documents

 If you become ill to the point where you can't communicate your desires, doctors may be legally obligated to administer treatment or perform procedures that you'd have otherwise declined.
 Doctors may call upon your spouse or children to make medical decisions for you, which is a significant burden to place on a family member.
 A living will eases that burden by giving both your doctors and your family direction as to how you want to be treated.

-A living will must be created and signed while you’re still mentally competent.
-Generally, it’s wise to create a living will in conjunction with a healthcare power of attorney, so that when you empower someone to make medical decisions you also give them some guidance as to what medical decisions you’d want made.
+A living will must be created and signed while you're still mentally competent.
+Generally, it's wise to create a living will in conjunction with an HCPOA so when you empower someone to make medical decisions you also give them some guidance as to what medical decisions you'd want made.

 For instance, Payable On Death, joint ownership and rights of survivorship could conflict with directions you may have provided in your will or trust.